 Mitigation Measure 8: Diversion of surface water and trucked water (55.4.11(I)-(m)).

-Water for propagation and cultivation is sourced from a permitted rainwater catchment, point of diversion, and a well with associated storage tanks.
+• Water for propagation and cultivation is sourced from rainwater catchment and proposes utilizing a well for supplemental with associated storage tanks.

 Mitigation Measure 9: Generator Use (55.4.11(o)).